npm/npm/doc/cli/npm-install.md

 The `--tag` argument will apply to all of the specified install targets.
 If a tag with the given name exists, the tagged version is preferred over newer versions.

+The `--dry-run` argument will report in the usual way what the install would have done without actually installing anything.

 The `--force` argument will force npm to fetch remote resources even if a local copy exists on disk.